gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Razi cocked an eyebrow at Erileine.
 "I can do it," she whispered, nettled that her teacher thought she was the weak link.

-"*La*, I'm sure, but---hsst!"
+"*La*, I'm sure, but–hsst!"
 The bookster shooed Erileine and the thief back from the gate.
 Erileine caught a glimpse of a sedan chair surrounded by a squad of soldiers, its straight-backed occupant staring straight ahead.

 A whistle blew, high and shrill.  "*Nettin ya!
 Nettin ya!*" the man in the sedan chair shouted, pointing at the gate.
 They had been found.

-Razi didn't need to give the order---they ran, like rats scampering away from a cat, back to the alley and away.
+Razi didn't need to give the order–they ran, like rats scampering away from a cat, back to the alley and away.
 Panic tightened Erileine's chest.
-Razi's cache of equipment, the way he knew his way around Forecastle's back streets and byways, even his friendship with the thief---whether it was habit or Lady Kembe's premonitions, he had clearly planned for the worst.
+Razi's cache of equipment, the way he knew his way around Forecastle's back streets and byways, even his friendship with the thief–whether it was habit or Lady Kembe's premonitions, he had clearly planned for the worst.
 But as they ran out onto Sweet Icicle Street, it was also clear that the bookster had run out of plans.

 "Psst!
 Over here!"
 Razi pulled up sharply, stumbling a step when Erileine plowed into him, and again when the thief plowed into her.
 A dozen strides away, a hand beckoned through a door opened just a crack.